unional/typescript-blackbook/docs/pages/01-introduction/README.md

 ### Focus on Tool Compatibility

-If you are using NotePad to write code, you will probably not getting much benefit from TypeScript.
+If you are using Notepad to write code, you will probably not get much benefit from TypeScript.

-In short, TypeScript cannot do much without tools, and you will not get much benefit out of TypeScipt without tools.
+In short, TypeScript cannot do much without tools, and you will not get much benefit out of TypeScript without tools.

 These tools include: transpilers, editors and IDEs, linters, formatters, test runners, bundlers, etc.